Favoriser la montée de lait maternel : 10 astuces essentielles pour les jeunes mamans

 This direct contact stimulates the release of oxytocin, a hormone essential for breastfeeding, which helps trigger and maintain breast milk production.

-For a new mother, these moments of closeness also help regulate baby's body temperature and heart rate, while reducing stress.
+For a new mother, these moments of closeness also help regulate the baby's body temperature and heart rate, while reducing stress.

-After pregnancy, skin-to-skin can be practiced from birth and as often as possible, especially if lactation is low.
+After pregnancy, skin-to-skin contact can be practiced from birth and as often as possible, especially if lactation is low.
 In addition to boosting lactation, this intimate connection helps breastfeeding mothers breastfeed easily by aligning with their baby's natural needs.

 7- Relaxation techniques: reduce stress for optimal lactation